venkata-pavani/Secure-and-Private-AI/README.md

 ### Forward pass, get our logits
 logits = model(images)

+# Calculate the loss with the logits and the labels
+loss = criterion(logits, labels)

 **For Negative Log Likelihood we use _nn.LogSoftmax_**.  nn.LogSoftmax gives us the actual probabilites in a model by taking exponential values
 1. dim = 0 ( calculates softmax across rows ) 2. dim = 1 ( calculates softmax across columns )